mariovalney/switch-user/readme.txt

 = I can't find the interface! =

-Make sure your theme uses get_footer() function...
+Make sure your theme uses get_footer() function... or read next question.

 = Can I use it in production (real) website? =

 NO!
 For secury reasons, of course...
+But it will works only if you set WP_DEBUG to true or you're already logged.

 == Changelog ==

+= 2.0 =
+* Code refactored (POO)
+* Improved front-end
+* I18n by @leobaiano

 = 1.0.1 =
 * File architecture improved by @leobaiano